 > Each whistle is carefully voiced to be balanced between the low and higher octave!

 > Very inexpensive for a handmade instrument!

-Is teaching piano and guitar lessons to several great students.
+Taught piano and guitar lessons to many dozens of private students.
 He has built harps, hundreds of plucked psalterys, several hammered dulcimers, a mandolin, dozens of fifes and thousands of whistles.
-He just finished up a cigarbox ukulele and marimba resonators and stand---and 22 plucked psalteries.
+He just finished up 26 plucked psalteries.
 He and his wife Debbie have 2 great children who play drums, bass, guitar and sing also.
 Both taking delight in following the King of Kings!